 There’s no doubt that society favours the early riser.
 As the cliché goes, “the early bird catches the worm” – and our often-inflexible working hours mean it’s naturally more challenging for night owls to achieve quite as much as the naturally born morning person.
-And there’s nothing more frustrating than stumbling into the office, bleary-eyed at 9:01am, to find your chirpy colleague who’s already fit in a workout, a lengthy breakfast, and time to clear their inbox…
+And there’s nothing more frustrating than stumbling out of bed for your morning zoom call, bleary-eyed at 9:01am, to find your chirpy colleague who’s already fit in a workout, a lengthy breakfast, and time to clear their inbox…

 But is it possible to train your body to get used to waking up early?
 And to do so in a way that won’t leave you feeling like a caffeine-dependant zombie by 3 in the afternoon?
 Here’s our advice: